Gulasz wolowy (or Polish beef goulash) is a dish that everyone should try at least once in a lifetime as nothing really compares to it.

 It can be stored frozen in an airtight container for up to three months.

-I mean, is there anything more motivating than arriving in your favorite mountain shelter with a jar of homemade goulash in your backpack?
+I mean, is there anything more motivating than arriving in your favorite mountain shelter with a jar of homemade goulash and buckwheat bread in your backpack?

 Gulasz wolowy (beef goulash) FAQs